 Architectural Guide London

-A city famous for its rapid growth and high cost of living, London is not a place one immediately associates with social housing.
-Yet the British capital has a long history of such projects: from…
+Architectural Guide London A city famous for its rapid growth and high cost of living, London is not a place one immediately associates with social housing.
+Twentieth-century buildings thus make up…

 Specifikacia Architectural Guide London